bob-fornal/work-notes/Cloud/AWS/CSAA/Tech-Fundamentals.md

 * L2 Broadcasts to all Fs.
 Who has the address I am looking for?

-When handling addresses outside the local netowrk ...
+When handling addresses outside the local network ...

 1. Subnet mask and destination IP show it isn't a local address.
-2. ARP is used to find the MAC address of the default Gateway.
+2. ARP is used to find the MAC address of the Default Gateway.
 3. Packet with destination MAC address from Step 2.
 4. Gateway Router removes the Frame and reviews the IP destination.
 5. Gateway Router has a route for the next network.
 It creates a Frame with the next Router (the next IP hop) as the destination MAC.
 The payload is unchanged and is in the Frame payload.
 6. Frame sent to the next Router.
-7. Next Router remove the Frame from the packet.
+7. Next Router removes the Frame from the packet.
 8. Next Router confirms the destination IP address on the same network and uses ARP to get the MAC address of the device.
 It creates a Frame with the new destination MAC and encapsulates the packet.
 9. The Frame is sent to the packet's final destination.

 Network Layer adds ...

-* IP Addresses (IPv4 or iPv6) - **cross network addressing**.
+* IP Addresses (IPv4 or iPv6) - **cross-network addressing**.
 * **ARP** - finds the MAC address for an IP.
 * **Route** - where to forward a packet.
 * **Route** Tables - Multiple Routes.